JRCSTU/CO2MPAS-TA/doc/glossary.rst

     dice stamp
     dice response email
-        The timestamped `dice email` as received from the `timestamp server`, from which the OK/SAMPLE decision-flag is derived:
+        The timestamped `dice email` as received from the `timestamp mail server`, from which the OK/SAMPLE decision-flag is derived:

         := dice email + timestamp + Signature (random)